Praise, worry in Iran after Rushdie attack; government quiet

 Early on Saturday, Iranian state media made a point to note one man identified as being killed while trying to carry out the fatwa.
 Lebanese national Mustafa Mahmoud Mazeh died when a book bomb he had prematurely exploded in a London hotel on Aug.
 3, 1989, just over 33 years ago.

+Matar, the man who attacked Rushdie on Friday, was born in the United States to Lebanese parents who emigrated from the southern village of Yaroun, the town’s mayor Ali Tehfe told the AP.

+Yaroun sits only kilometers (miles) away from Israel.
+In the past, the Israeli military has fired on what it described as positions of the Iran-backed Shiite militia Hezbollah around that area.

-At newstands Saturday, front-page headlines offered their own takes on the attack.
-The hard-line Vatan-e Emrouz's main story covered what it described as: “A knife in the neck of Salman Rushdie.”
-The reformist newspaper Etemad's headline asked: “Salman Rushdie in neighborhood of death?”
+At newsstands Saturday, front-page headlines offered their own takes on the attack.
+The hard-line Vatan-e Emrouz’s main story covered what it described as: “A knife in the neck of Salman Rushdie.”
+The reformist newspaper Etemad’s headline asked: “Salman Rushdie near death?”

+The conservative newspaper Khorasan bore a large image of Rushdie on a stretcher, its headline blaring: “Satan on the path to hell.”

 But the 15th Khordad Foundation — which put the over $3 million bounty on Rushdie — remained quiet at the start of the working week.
 Staffers there declined to immediately comment to the AP, referring questions to an official not in the office.